Archery Games – C

-Cricket – From Duffy Dowle and Gary Bellamy
+Cricket – Courtesy of ~ Duffy Dowle and Gary Bellamy

 Archers are placed into two teams of (equal ability) Bowlers and Batsmen, on the toss of a coin a team captain will call and the winning captain will decide to Bat or Bowl.

 The objective of the game is to score as many runs (points) as possible before the Batter’s lose all their wickets and is Bowled out, In order to do this the Bowler’s have to hit the Inner Gold (to score a wicket) as many times as there are Batsmen.
 Conversely, the Batsmen score 6 runs for a Gold, 4 runs for a Red, 3 runs for a Blue, 2 runs for a Black and 1 run for a White.

 For every missed shot by the Bowler’s, an extra run is added to the Batting sides score.
 This is called a wide.